There is no objection to a stipulation that a mortgagee is to have a collateral advantage1 provided that:

 (4) it is not an unreasonable restraint of trade5.

-So long as these requirements are met, there is no objection to a collateral benefit continuing after redemption, and no rule which permits the mortgagor to redeem merely on payment of principal, interest and costs regardless of
+So long as these requirements are met, there is no objection to a collateral benefit continuing after redemption, and no rule which permits the mortgagor to redeem merely on payment of principal,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.